 The BIOS Update enhances certain ThinkPad systems to address operational issues, add new functions, or expand functions as noted below.

-NOTE: - Your machine type is located on the bottom of your system, just above the bar code symbol. - The Release Date given below now matches the date shown in BIOS. - This program is language independent and can be used with any language system.
+NOTE: - The Release Date given below now matches the date shown in BIOS. - This file was released to the Web on March 29, 2000. - This program is language independent and can be used with any language system.

-See the bottom of this page for links to previous BIOS releases.
+See the bottom of this page for links to previous BIOS releases.<-B>

-This Additional Information field contains the following sections.
-I. Summary of changes II.
+This Additional Information field contains the following sections: I. Summary of changes II.
 Installation instructions III.
-BIOS information with links to previous BIOS releases.
-IV.
-Memory information V. Simple Boot Flag function
+BIOS information with links to previous BIOS releases IV.
+Slave Controller information V. Memory information

 (New) Microsoft Windows XP Support